 Four Citizen Forester Regions

 The population in the Cross Timbers Urban Forestry Council region ranges from small towns to large population centers.
 Due to this diversity, a wide spectrum exists in the way each municipality addresses urban forestry issues.
 Many of these municipalities are experiencing brisk population growth.
-Limited city budgets and small staff sizes combined with rapid expansion present challenges to public tree management, including hazard abatement, public tree maintenance, and enforcement of ordinances.
+Limited city budgets and small staff sizes, combined with rapid expansion, present challenges to public tree management, including hazard abatement, public tree maintenance, and just keeping trees looking their best.